 Here are some of the most common financing options available to agricultural business owners:

-Term loans are given in one-time payments that you’ll repay to your lender over the term you agreed upon.
+Term loans are given in one-time payments that you’ll repay over an agreed-upon term.
 Most FSA options are term loans, but if you choose to finance outside of the FSA, you can potentially secure a much larger loan amount.

-A business line of credit is a revolving credit line from which you can draw physical cash whenever you need it.
-When you repay the borrowed amount, you can draw the same funds again, allowing you to stay one step ahead of the next challenge.
+A business line of credit is a revolving credit facility from which you can draw physical cash whenever needed.
+You can access the same funds again after you’ve repaid them, and interest only applies to the amount drawn, not your total credit limit.

 The extra layer of security restricts eligibility, but if you can qualify, you can borrow up to $5 million with some of the lowest interest rates on the market.